**We are no longer accepting cases.**

 Fosamax Settlements and Lawsuits

 More than 4,000 lawsuits have been filed against Merck for injuries caused by Fosamax.
 Federal cases were consolidated into multidistrict litigation (MDL) in New Jersey and New York.
-Though the company had offered settlements to several patients for amounts ranging from $285,000 to $1.5 million, no resolution of existing lawsuits has been made.
+The company had offered settlements to several patients for amounts ranging from $285,000 to $1.5 million, but many lawsuits were not settled at this time.

 In June of 2018, the U.S. Supreme Court agreed to hear Merck & Co’s appeal over Fosamax lawsuits.
-The company has claimed that they are not liable for failing to warn the public because the FDA initially rejected proposed language for a warning.
-Lawyers for the plaintiffs have argued that the FDA had only objected to the way the warning was worded but later approved a properly worded warning, and in fact required that newly written warning on all prescribing information.
-Merck has tried to have lawsuits thrown out but has not been successful.
-The appeal has not yet been heard by the Supreme Court.
+The company had claimed that they were not liable for failing to warn the public because the FDA initially rejected proposed language for a warning.
+Lawyers for the plaintiffs argued that the FDA had only objected to the way the warning was worded but later approved a properly worded warning, and, in fact, required that newly written warning appear on all prescribing information.